cortside/guidelines/docs/architecture/Microservices.md

 > #### Advantages
 >
 > * Expected eventual consistency and handling.
-> * Simplier scenario for handling retries and service outages.
+> * Simpler scenario for handling retries and service outages.
 > * Looser service coupling, publisher does not know if or how many consumers there are, nor knows about their intent of consuming the message.
 > * Resilience of handling, consumer can consume when service is available and service can be scaled to expedite consumption backlog
 > * Initial request responsiveness, by means of not having the caller wait for all parts of the operation to complete.